-- To receive an annual report regarding the content of the Strategic Risk Register, then three exception reports each year detailing any change in risk scoring and the reasons why. regular reports, covering implementation of the Council's risk management policy and strategy to determine whether strategic risks are being actively managed. - Agree the Risk Management Policy and Strategy on an annual basis, or if significant changes require a revision. - Agree / set the Council's risk appetite. - Allocate sufficient resources to address top risks. - The Portfolio Holder for Risk Management is recognised as the Member champion for Risk Management
+- To receive an annual report regarding the content of the Strategic Risk Register, then three exception reports each year detailing any change in risk scoring and the reasons why. - Agree the Risk Management Strategy on an annual basis, or if significant changes require a revision. - Agree / set the Council's risk appetite. - Allocate sufficient resources to address top risks.